The Higher Structure of Symmetries of Axion-Maxwell Theory: Genuine topological defects

 Given the invertible symmetry operators, a further class of topological operators is given by condensation defects, obtained by higher gauging of discrete subgroups \cite{Roumpedakis_2023,Choi_2023}; in this case $\Z_N$:

-possibly labelled by\footnote{In \cref{Appendix: cohomology} we report the relevant cohomology groups.} $\alpha\in H^3(B\Z_N; U(1))=\Z_N$.
+possibly labelled by\footnote{In \cref{Appendix: cohomology} we discuss the relevant cohomology groups.} $\alpha\in H^3(B\Z_N; U(1))=\Z_N$.
 Moreover, one should include simultaneous condensations:

-with a possible choice of discrete torsion $\beta \in \operatorname{Tor}^{\Z}(H^2(B\Z_N; \Z);H^3(B^2\Z_M; \Z))=\Z_{\operatorname{gcd}(N,M)}\subset H^3(B\Z_N\times B^2\Z_M; U(1))$\footnote{In the first line, we regarded $a$ and $\psi$ respectively as maps: and we denoted with $a\times \phi$ the cartesian product of these maps (with target the cartesian product of the targets): $a\times \phi:\Sigma^{(3)}\to B\Z_N\times B^2\Z_M$}.
+with a possible choice of discrete torsion $\beta \in \operatorname{Tor}^{\Z}(H^2(B\Z_N; \Z);H^3(B^2\Z_M; \Z))=\Z_{\operatorname{gcd}(N,M)}\subset H^3(B\Z_N\times B^2\Z_M; U(1))$\footnote{In the first line, we regarded $a$ and $\psi$ respectively as maps: and we denoted with $a\times \phi$ the cartesian product of these maps (with target the cartesian product of the targets): }.
 However, a simultaneous condensation of a subgroup of both symmetries (without mixing discrete torsion) factorizes as two independent condensations of the two projections:

-since, as we will explain better later, the coupling is only between the electric and shift part of the symmetry category, while the winding and magnetic symmetry don't interact with each other (i.e.~their subcategory is that of a trivial $2$-group) even at a nontrivial coupling.
+since the winding and magnetic symmetry don't interact with each other (i.e.~their subcategory is that of a trivial $2$-group) even at a nontrivial coupling.
+Meanwhile, the other condensates do not factorize in the same way, because the electric and shift symmetries interact in a nontrivial way, as we will explain in more detail later.

 On top of that, in \cite{Choi2023noninvertible} it was shown that the axion--Maxwell theory is self-dual under 1-gauging of the $\Z_N^{(1)} \times \Z_N^{(2)} \subset U(1)^{(1)}_m \times U(1)^{(2)}_w$ subgroup with any choice of $\beta$, in the sense that